SquidDevSquad/squid-bot/README.md

 #### Giveaway Lottery

-* Randomly selects a winner for a giveaway lotter out of a selected voice channel, displaying a designed message.
+* Randomly selects a winner for a giveaway lottery out of a selected voice channel, displaying a designed message.
 * Marks the winner in order to void repeating the same winner ina single run (allows for repeated lotteries without restart)

 ## Config.py Configuration